Elizabeth Holmes gets more than 11 years for Theranos scam

 Theranos was dashed “by misrepresentations, hubris and just plain lies,” the judge said.

-“This case is so troubling on so many levels,” he said.
+“This case is so troubling on so many levels,” Davila said.
 “What was it that caused Ms. Holmes to make the decisions she did?
 Was there a loss of a moral compass?”

 Holmes’ meteoric rise once landed her on the covers of business magazines that hailed her as the next Steve Jobs.
 And her deception was persuasive enough to draw in a list of sophisticated investors, including software magnate Larry Ellison, media mogul Rupert Murdoch and the Walton family behind Walmart.